focallocal/fl-maps/README.md

 ## **Gotchas**

 * React-hot-loader will only hot-reload for changes that are made inside the <App /> component.
-This is the default behavior but i've added this note just to make sure you are aware rof this.
+This is the default behavior but I've added this note just to make sure you are aware of this.

 * Both of the maps (gathering and brightertomorrow) are using the same code base - we differentiate their strings by using different i18n files for each.